Finite-sample analysis of M-estimators using self-concordance: Introduction and problem formulation

-\item In Section~\ref{sec:sparsity}, we extend some of the above results to the high-dimensional setup.
-Specifically, we obtain analogues of Theorems~\ref{th:crb-fake-complex} and~\ref{th:crb-mine-complex} for~$\ell_1$-regularized $M$-estimators, assuming that the optimal parameter~$\theta_*$ is $\s$-sparse, the matrices~$\Gr$ and~$\He$ are bounded in the operator norm, and the design is uncorrelated (the last assumption can in principle be relaxed).
+In Section~\ref{sec:sparsity}, we extend some of the above results to the high-dimensional setup.
+Specifically, we obtain analogues of Theorem~\ref{th:crb-preview} for~$\ell_1$-regularized $M$-estimators, assuming that the optimal parameter~$\theta_*$ is $\s$-sparse, the matrices~$\Gr$ and~$\He$ are bounded in the operator norm, and the design is uncorrelated (the last assumption can in principle be relaxed).
 In the case of pseudo self-concordant losses (Theorem~\ref{th:crb-sparse-fake}), we replace~$\max(d,\deff)$ with~$O(\rho\s\log(d))$, both in the error rates and the minimal sample size requirements.
 Unfortunately, for canonically self-concordant losses, we do not get the expected improvement by~$\rho$ (see Theorem~\ref{th:crb-sparse-true}), and the bounds essentially remain the same as in the case of pseudo self-concordance.
-This, however, is not surprising since both sparsity and~$\ell_1$-regularization depend on the choice of the basis, and are not affine-invariant, which prevents us from fully exploiting self-concordance in the analysis by forcing to rely on the usual~$\ell_1$-~and~$\ell_2$-norms instead of the~$\|\cdot\|_{\He}$-norm.
-Overall, our results are comparable to those in~\cite{bach2010self-concordant} and~\cite{vandegeer2009}; however, there are some important differences as discussed in Section~\ref{sec:sparsity}.
+This, however, is not surprising, since sparsity and~$\ell_1$-regularization depend on the choice of the basis, and are not affine-invariant, which prevents us from fully exploiting self-concordance in the analysis by forcing to rely on the usual~$\ell_1$-~and~$\ell_2$-norms instead of~$\|\cdot\|_{\He}$.
+More detailed discussion of these results and their comparison with related work is deferred to Section~\ref{sec:sparsity}.